6 Common Viruses You Need To Be Aware Of

 What Is A Computer Virus?

-A computer virus is a program or peice of code which is loaded onto a computer without the users knowledge or consent.
+A computer virus is a program or piece of code which is loaded onto a computer without the user’s knowledge or consent.
 These malicious programs run against your wishes and can be extremely difficult to remove.
+Often times it takes a complete team of IT security professionals to fix the issue, which will be a large investment.
 Many viruses can also replicate and spread autonomously.

 Now that you know what a computer virus is, here are the common types of viruses you may come across.